MajorZiploc/flashcards_app/README.md

 # TODO:

+## MVP

+Deck List Page: Remove need for 'Refresh Decks' button

+Create Deck Page: Add blurb about what kind of plain text files we expect

+blurb:

+  Expects plain text files where a single line represents a flash card.
+Expected format example:
+  NOTE: Splits term and definition on first ' - ' seen (or your perfered delimiter)

+  term1 - definition1
+  multi word - definition that is longer than a word and contains a dash ==> - <== here!

+## Rest

 add edit mode toggle in deck list view

   add edit deck ability - goes to import but any cards that match the current terms will replace the old cards